mjackson/http-client/README.md

 You'll need to shim `window.fetch` in [browsers that do not support it](http://caniuse.com/#feat=fetch) (Safari and IE). [github/fetch](https://github.com/github/fetch) is a great polyfill.

-If you're bundling http-client with [webpack](https://webpack.github.io/), you'll want to include the following in your webpack config:
+If you're bundling http-client with [webpack](https://webpack.github.io/), you'll want to include the following in your client's webpack config:

 ```js
 const webpack = require('webpack')